How to Implement a Winning Customer Retention Process

 Customer retention versus customer acquisition: It’s a battle for the ages.

-We know that keeping loyal customers can be easier and more profitable than finding new ones.
-Yet, many businesses still dedicate more resources to acquisition.
+We know that maintaining loyal customers can be easier and more profitable than finding new ones.
+However, many businesses still dedicate resources to acquisition.

-It’s vital that you balance your focus on customer acquisition with customer retention.
-Your loyal customers provide the most lifetime value, after all.
+It is crucial that one balance's their focus between customer acquisition and customer retention.
+Your r customers provide the most lifetime value, after all.
 So, while others work themselves to the bone trying to generate leads, you can come up with an effective retention process.

 Why you need a customer retention process